Beverly Hills staple Crustacean is back…and better than ever.

 The revamped space is actually home to two restaurants now.
 Downstairs, there are two dining areas, an extravagant U-shaped bar topped with white lillies, an outdoor patio, and a chef’s table with an open glass kitchen, where guests can watch chefs prepare incredible dishes like the fresh langoustine spring rolls and braised lamb dumplings.

-Upstairs, there is an invite-only, high-end restaurant called Da Lat Rose, named after the Southern Vietnam city where An grew up.
+Upstairs, there is an invite-only, high-end restaurant called Da Lat Rose, named after the Southern Vietnam city, Da Lat, where Executive Chef Helene An grew up.
 It will feature a menu by chef Tony Nguyen, and is set to open in May.

 Speaking of An, the famed chef’s signature garlic noodles and garlic roasted crab whipped up in her legendary “secret kitchen” are still on the menu, but there is also a new prix-fixe tasting menu and small plates to boot, including surf and turf sashimi, a vegan crab cake called Hearts of Palm, and scrumptious baby spinach in garlic sauce.